zachwill/flask_heroku/README.md

 `heroku login` from the commandline.

-Now, to upload your application, you'll first need to do the
+Now, to upload your application, you'll first need to do the following -- and obviously change `app_name` to the name of your
-following:
+application:

-    $ heroku create --stack cedar
+    $ heroku create app_name --stack cedar
     $ git push heroku master

-Finally, we can scale the web process and make sure the application is up and running.

     $ heroku scale web=1

+Finally, we can make sure the application is up and running.

     $ heroku ps

-To get the name of your application -- and view it in your web browser (at `my-app-name.herokuapps.com`) -- run the following:
+Now, we can view the application in our web browser.

-    $ heroku apps
+    $ heroku open

 And, to deactivate `virtualenv` (once you've finished coding), you simply run the following command: